zogzog/cubicweb/doc/book/annexes/rql/language.rst

 ~~~~~~~~~~~~~~~~~~~

 Below is the list of aggregate and transformation functions that are supported
-nativly by the framework.
+natively by the framework.
 Notice that cubes may define additional functions.

 .. _RQLAggregateFunctions: